Simulating the Spread of Infection in Networks with Quantum Computers: Thermal dynamic model

-where $\gamma_{ij}>0$ represents the inter-system coupling strength of the pair $ (i,j)$.
-It should characterize the contact strength between the two sites, thus corresponding to $\kappa_{ij}$ introduced in the previous section.
-Because we do not consider secondary transmission, couplings among susceptible sites are ignored.
-This Hamiltonian corresponds to a ferromagnetic spin system.
-Its two degenerate ground states have all spins aligned to the same directions, i.e., all $\ket{0}$ or all $\ket{1}$.
-These ground states naturally correspond to the final states of virus transmission after an infinitely long dissipative process.
-Note that if no index patient is introduced, the final state should be all $\ket{0}$.
-Otherwise, the final state should be all $\ket{1}$, which means all the people are infected.
+The Ising-type Hamiltonian with $\gamma_{ij}>0$ corresponds to a ferromagnetic spin system.
+It has two degenerate ground states with all spins aligned to the same directions, i.e., all $\ket{0}$ or all $\ket{1}$.
+These two ground states correspond to the two possible final states after the infection spreading for an infinitely long time.
+If no index patient was introduced, the final state should be all $\ket{0}$.
+Otherwise, the final state should be all $\ket{1}$.
+Thus, one can expect to introduce a dynamics which is energy dissipative to transform an arbitrary initial state to the ground state.
+These considerations inspire us to introduce the following thermal dynamic model based on the Ising-type Hamiltonian.

-Secondly, as explained above, we hope the evolution is dissipative on the system.
-Also, notice that the diffusion process is a thermal dynamic process accompanied by entropy growth.
-While if we only evolve an isolated system according to Schr\"odinger equation, the evolution is reversible without entropy growth.
-Thus we introduce a heat bath and interaction between the bath and the system.
-The complete Hamiltonian reads